RBGE-Herbarium/RBGE-Herbarium.github.io/docs/data-entry/taxon-form.md

 Then click on the Make a synonym button (this will provide clear information about what synonymy event is about to be carried out)

 ![image](https://user-images.githubusercontent.com/6713716/192743604-40e83b2e-b1c9-446f-9d24-8551e442141a.png)

+The synonymised name will now appear in red in the tree and the preferred name will appear when hovering over.
+In the taxon record, the Accepted Taxon will be automatically updated.

 ----